NotNate/cos484-crossword/README.md

 KEY="YOURKEYGOESHERE"
 ```

+Another note: In order to use your version of the fine-tuned GPT-3.5, you will need to go into `gpt3.py` and replace the model with `model="ft:gpt-3.5-turbo:my-org:custom_suffix:id"` or whatever your version is.

 In order to run on an example puzzle, you'll first need the `.puz` file associated with that particular mini puzzle.

 From there, the process goes as follows: